- weight gain

 - The average American is not consuming enough iodine.
 Iodine is key to thyroid health, as well as breast health.
 Make sure you are consuming weekly sources of naturally-occurring iodine from seafood, salt water fish, and seaweeds like arame, dulse, hijiki, kelp, nori and wakame.
 Here are some easy ways to make seaweed happen in your diet…think toasted seaweed snacks, a seaweed salad with sushi, Nori avocado or veggie rolls, condiment forms of dulse and kelp that you can sprinkle on food.
 You can also take kelp or mixed seaweed supplements.
 Avoid taking iodine as potassium iodine, this is not a plant source of iodine and for many it can make your symptoms and condition worse, especially if autoimmune thyroid/ Hashimoto’s is present.

 - Take good care of your liver!
 Supporting your liver will help to support thyroid by improving overall hormone metabolism and aid in the conversion of T4 to the more active T3 hormone!
 Support your liver and improve T4 to T3 conversion by eating bitter greens like arugula, endive, dandelion, mustard greens, radicchio and watercress, as well as more common semi bitter and sweet greens like chard, kale, collard and spinach.
 Lots of leafy greens are also a good source of Tyrosine which also aids in conversion of T4 to T3.
 Take alcohol, sugar, fried foods and white flour out of your diet to further support your liver.
-Also, take a liver tonic supplement like milk thistle, dandelion and guggul, which can aid in reversing weight gain related to an under active thyroid.
+The spice turmeric has been shown to aid in liver detoxification and liver tonic supplements like milk thistle, dandelion and guggul can aid in reversing weight gain related to an under active thyroid.

 - Three minerals your thyroid needs to function optimally are magnesium, zinc and selenium, especially selenium, maybe the most essential nutrient in converting inactive T4 to active fat burning T3!
 The best sources of selenium are brazil nuts and sunflower seeds, fish, sardines, halibut salmon, pinto beans and navy beans, additionally selenium can be found in all meats and eggs.
 The best sources of magnesium are leafy greens, especially chard, as well as avocados, nuts and fish like halibut.
 Zinc can be found abundantly in all meat, as well as in garbanzo beans, cashews, pumpkin seeds, spinach and mushrooms.